Emblem21-OpenSource/flownote/README.md

 ### Output Emission

-When a Request is started, a Request is finished, a Flow is started, a Flow has reached an end, a Node/Milestone/Channel Action is being run, a Request variable is `change`d, or an Error is thrown, a JSON object about that Event is printed to the Application's output/error pipes.
+When a Request is started, a Request is finished, a Flow is started, a Flow has reached an end, a Node/Milestone/Channel Action is being run, a Request variable is `change`d, or an Error is thrown, a JSON object about that Event is printed to the Application's output/error streams.
 This is designed primarily for Unity or other render-only platforms to have total transparency into the lifecycle of a FlowNote process.

 ### Error Pathing